nedelec/preconfig/README.md

    - if the path to an existing directory is specified, files will be created in this directory, for example: `preconfig dir config.cym.tpl`

-   - DEFINITIONS can be specified on the command line as 'name=value' or 'name=sequence', with no space around the '='.
-They are added to the dictionary used to evaluate the code snippets found inside the template file, for example: `preconfig n_molecules=100 config.cym.tpl`

    - if a negative integer is specified, this will set the width of the integer that is used to build the file namess.
    For example: `preconfig -2 config.cym.tpl` will create 'config00.cym', etc.